In the event of an Emergency Closure

 Emergency closures can happen any time throughout the academic year with little or no advanced warning.
-In the event of an emergency school closure, the safety and well being of all community members is a priority.
-It is recognized that emergency closure only happens during crisis and that format, responses and staff/student availability will depend on the reason for closure.
+In the event of an emergency school closure, the safety and well being of all community members are a priority.
+It is recognized that emergency closure only happens during the crisis and that format, responses, and staff/student availability will depend on the reason for the closure.

 We will be available via SeeSaw to answer any questions or concerns that you may have.
 We are all working hard to stay safe at this time.

 Thank you for your help, support, and patience as we pilot Online Learning

 Love, EY1 Team